 WHEN SHOULD WE CONTACT YOU WITH OUR IN-STORE REQUEST?

 - If you’re coming through town or have a date set for your release, get in touch with us as soon as you can, preferably 2-3 months before your requested date so we have enough time to prep and promote.
-WE WILL NOT BOOK YOU WITH LESS THAN ONE MONTH’S ADVANCE NOTICE OF YOUR REQUESTED DATE.
+There are rare exceptions, but we will not book you with less than one month’s advance notice of your requested date.

 WHO SHOULD I CONTACT?

-- Chad Dryden, Marketing and Promotions Director: firstname.lastname@example.org or (208) 343-0107, Ext.
-1. We respectfully request that you email or call instead of dropping in without an appointment; email is preferred because it gives us an opportunity to learn more about you, preview music/video links, etc. Due to the volume of in-store requests, you may not receive a response.
+- Chad Dryden, Marketing Director: chad[at]therecordexchange.com.
+We respectfully request that you email or call instead of dropping in without an appointment; email is preferred because it gives us an opportunity to learn more about you, preview music/video links, etc. Due to the volume of in-store requests, you may not receive a response.
 Don’t take it personally.